CinthyaSSoares/CinthyaSSoares/README.md

-- 👋 Hi, I’m @CinthyaSSoares
+- 👋 Hi, my name is Cinthya Soares
 - 👀 I’m interested in leard programin
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on study share
-- 📫 How to reach me on instagram @cinthyadasilvasoares
+- 📫 You can find me on instagram @cinthyadasilvasoares or LinkedIn https://www.linkedin.com/in/cinthya-da-silva-soares-03111998/

 ✨ QUEER/ Brazilian ✨